PixifyAI/insta-flux/README.md

 ![InstaFlux](instaflux.jpg)

 InstaFlux is a straightforward image generation tool that leverages the fast and affordable Runware API, built using Gradio.
-This application enables users to generate images from text prompts with various configuration options, requiring minimal coding knowledge or environment setup with install scripts for windows and linux.
+This application enables users to generate images from text prompts with various configuration options, requiring minimal coding knowledge or GPU environment setup with install scripts for windows and linux.

 ## Features

 - Input text prompts to generate images.
 - Configure the model, number of results, and image dimensions.
 - Option to provide negative prompts and use caching.
+- Must setup runware.ai account for API key. (free $15 will make 1000 512x512 images for about $1)

 ## Quick Installation